Internet-Draft | CoAP pubsub | March 2025 |

 When a topic is newly created, it is first placed by the broker into the HALF CREATED state (see Figure 4).
 In this state, a client can read and update the configuration of the topic and delete the topic.
 A publisher can publish to the topic-data resource.
 However, a subscriber cannot yet subscribe to the topic-data resource nor read the latest data.¶

-After a publisher publishes to the topic-data for the first time, the topic is placed into the FULLY CREATED state.
+After a publisher publishes to the topic-data resource for the first time, the topic is placed into the FULLY CREATED state.
 In this state, a client can read data by means of a GET request without observe.
 A publisher can publish to the topic-data resource and a subscriber can observe the topic-data resource.¶

 Interactions with the topic-data resource are covered in this section.¶